searchspring/go-and-di/README.md

 1. Initialize with `go mod init <github repo>`, like `go mod init github.com/searchspring/go-basics`
   - Creates a `go.mod` file that just names the module and ties it to a go version.
   - Later this will store dependency versions

+# Testing

+- Tests are in files next to the src, but suffixed with `_test.go`
+- Optionally, you can put your tests in an `_test` package to force the use of only public functions/properties

+## Mocking

+- Generally found the simplest method is to use `gomock` for automatically generating mocks: https://github.com/golang/mock
+- Alternatively, you can also create them manually with `testify/mock` though this is more work for the same thing: https://github.com/stretchr/testify

 # Resources